kknb1982/applied_statistics/README.md

 # Applied Statistics Winter 2025/26
 Author: Kirstin Barnett

-Hands-on notebook covering core statistical concepts.
+Hands-on notebook covering core statistical concepts from ATU's Applied Statistics Module.

 ## Purpose
-This repository contains all the work relating to the Atlantic Technological University module Applied Statistics run in Winter 2025/26.
+This repository contains all my work relating to the problems set in the Atlantic Technological University module Applied Statistics run in Winter 2025/26.
 The main file is a Jupyter notebook called [problems.ipynb](https://github.com/kknb1982/applied_statistics/blob/main/problems.ipynb) that works through four problems set out in the module:
 1. Extending the lady tasting tea experiment - looks at combinations, permutations and null hypotheses.
 2. Normal distribution - looks at what is a normal distribution and the effects of sample size.
-3. t-tests - investigates a way of statistically shows a difference in means between datasets and how often the null hypothesis is rejected incorrectly with different intervals between the means.
+3. t-tests - investigates a way of statistically showing a difference in means between datasets and how often the null hypothesis is rejected incorrectly with different intervals between the means.
-4. ANOVA - demonstrates ANOVA and why it is preferred over running several t-tests.
+4. ANOVA - demonstrates ANOVA and why it is preferred over running multiple t-tests.

 ## Repository contents
-* [problems.ipynb](https://github.com/kknb1982/applied_statistics/blob/main/problems.ipynb): Main notebook with four problems, relevant plots and analysis.
-* [requirements.txt](https://github.com/kknb1982/applied_statistics/blob/main/requirements.txt): Python dependencies required for running the code in the problems notebook.
-* [.gitignore](https://github.com/kknb1982/applied_statistics/blob/main/.gitignore): Standard list of files to be ignored for Python and Jupyter notebooks.
 * [problems.ipynb](https://github.com/kknb1982/applied_statistics/blob/main/problems.ipynb): Main notebook with four problems, relevant plots and analysis.
 * [requirements.txt](https://github.com/kknb1982/applied_statistics/blob/main/requirements.txt): Python dependencies required for running the code in the problems notebook.
 * [.gitignore](https://github.com/kknb1982/applied_statistics/blob/main/.gitignore): Standard list of files to be ignored for Python and Jupyter notebooks.